-5.4 Suspecting that a pupil is at risk of harm
+4.5 Suspecting that a Pupil is at a Risk of Harm

 There will be occasions when staff/volunteers may suspect that a pupil may be at risk, but have no 'real' evidence.
 In these circumstances, staff will try to give the pupil the opportunity to talk.